OlofHarrysson/sticker/markdown/voice.md

 Want more features?
 Tell us about them at the [Feature Requests](../../html/featurerequests) page

 ## How to Use Butler

+#### Prepare Media for Butler
+- Import the footage containing Butler commands into its own event in Final Cut.
+- Select the event and press <kbd>File</kbd> &rarr; <kbd>Export XML</kbd> from the Final Cut menu.
+Choose a name and save the file into the input_xml folder located in the butler project.

+#### Enrich XML
+- Navigate to the butler project in your terminal
+- Run the command `python docker_enrich_xml.py --xml_file=input_xml/*my-xml-file*.fcpxml` but replace \*my-xml-file\* with the name of the file that was exported from Final Cut.
+- Butler produces a new xml-file in the output folder of the project that contains the voice command information.
+Import the file in Final Cut's menu <kbd>File</kbd> &rarr; <kbd>Import</kbd> &rarr; <kbd>XML...</kbd>

 <div style="background-color:lightblue;margin:0;padding:0;height:70vh;overflow:hidden;">
   <iframe id="inlineFrameExample"
   title="Inline Frame Example"